jakub-m/ffgh/README.md

 * ctrl-r - Mark as read without opening (does not work with multi-select), mute and unmute.
 * ctrl-n - Add note.
 * ctrl-f - Cycle view mode (show all, mute to the top, hide muted).
+* ctrl-o - Open without exiting (does not work with multi-select).
 * tab - Multi-select.